4 Effective Hip Mobility Exercises For Happy Hips

 Exercises for hip mobility need to target all three planes of movement previously discussed.

-This means that your hip mobility workout program needs to have hip exercises that include flexion and extension, abduction and adduction, and internal and external rotation.
+This means that your hip mobility workout program needs hip exercises that include flexion and extension, abduction and adduction, and internal and external rotation.

 Here are some of the best mobility exercises for hips and the best stretches for hips:

-In general, stretches for the hips tend to improve flexibility more than mobility, but you have to perform hip stretches as part of your hip mobility routine if you do not have proper hip flexibility.
+In general, stretches for the hips tend to improve flexibility more than mobility.
+Still, you have to perform hip stretches as part of your hip mobility routine if you do not have proper hip flexibility.

-Essentially, adequate hip flexibility sets the foundation for building proper hip mobility, so “hip mobility stretches“ can be seen as a precursor to attaining the functional range of motion you need before you can ensure you have the strength and neuromuscular control requisite for ideal hip mobility.
+Essentially, adequate hip flexibility sets the foundation for building proper hip mobility, so “hip mobility stretches“ can be seen as a precursor to attaining the functional range of motion you need before ensuring you have the strength and neuromuscular control requisite for ideal hip mobility.

 Butterfly stretch.

-The focus here is on hip mobility exercises, but for the sake of being a comprehensive guide to improving hip mobility, some of the best hip mobility stretches include the:
+The focus here is on hip mobility exercises, but for the sake of being a comprehensive guide to improving hip mobility, some of the best hip mobility stretches include the following:

 • Pigeon pose